 Usage of aria-label, aria-labelledby, and aria-describedby

-There are limitation when on where you can use
+There are limitations to when or where you can use

 aria-describedby attributes, because they do not work consistently with all HTML elements.